ephect-io/framework/docs/README.md

 The Hello route shows a classic query string parameter binding.

-The Second route shows how to use useSlot Hook to bind a variable nested inside the parent context.
+The Second route shows how to use useSlot hook to bind a variable nested inside the parent context.

 The Info route shows how to make the most simple component without hooks.